IBM/AI-on-Power-Level3/docs/Lab2/lab2-overview.md

     - **Complex queries require precise answers**: In tasks like open-domain question answering, general models might struggle to provide precise answers for complex or rare questions.
     - **RAG enhances accuracy**: By combining retrieval with generation, RAG can provide more accurate, context-rich answers, drawing from a wide range of documents.

-In summary, RAG addresses limitations in current LLMs by improving factual accuracy, scalability, and adaptability, making it particularly useful for knowledge-intensive tasks and dynamic environments.
+In summary, RAG addresses limitations in current LLMs by improving factual accuracy, scalability, and adaptability, making it useful for knowledge-intensive tasks and dynamic environments.

 ## Common use cases of RAG

-Below are some of the common use cases for RAG:
+The following are common use cases for RAG:

 1. **Open-domain question answering**: Where models need to answer questions about a wide range of topics, potentially beyond the training data.
 2. **Customer support**: Providing accurate answers by retrieving relevant documents from knowledge bases.